How do I set up SAML 2.0-based authentication for my Amazon Connect instance using IAM Identity Center?

 • For Metadata document, choose the IAM Identity Center SAML metadata file that you downloaded in the previous step.

-Important: Make a note of the IdP's Amazon Rsource Name (ARN).
+Important: Note the Amazon Resource Name (ARN) of the IdP.
 You need it to map your Amazon Connect instance's user attributes to IAM Identity Center attributes.

 Create an IAM policy for your Amazon Connect instance that allows the GetFederationToken action